 There are 6 opportunities to begin the program each year - January, March, May, July, August, October.
-For our annual academic calendar and application deadline information, please contact an Enrollment Representative at email@example.com.
+For our annual academic calendar and application deadline information, please contact an Enrollment Counselor at email@example.com or 814-472-3012.

 At Saint Francis University, we appreciate that our students come from a wide variety of academic and professional backgrounds.
 As such, we aim to maintain minimum admission requirements that allow for varying backgrounds but still reward and encourage previous educational achievement.